7/28/2020

 Michael Singh

-Bernie's comment was very similar to our statement in Q1 and Q2.
-We expected at the time that all segments would grow, including automotive.
-And the magnitude of the growth is a two-hour supply.
-And even during the first couple of quarters, we mentioned that we have more orders than we can ship.
-And so now we're going to the second half of this year.
-The macro conditions to us, that can be not very much, it's still unsettled.
+Yeah, Bernie's comment was very similar to our statement in Q1 and Q2. and the Q2s, okay, we didn't, we expected at times all segment will grow, including automotive.
+And what is the magnitude of the growth is to our supplies.
+And even during the first couple quarters, first quarters, we mentioned, okay, we have more order than we can ship.
+And so now we're going to a second half of this year's.
+The macro conditions to us, that can be, it's not very much, it's still unsettled.
 And so we will prepare change quickly.
-But overall, orders are still very good.
+But overall, all the results are still very good.

 speaker